The Swamp Rats: History

-The Swamp Rats

-Terry Lee created the Swamp Rats with Dee Jay member, bass guitarist Newton, and newcomers David Gannon on drums, and Don Schreiner on lead guitar.
+Terry Lee created the Swamp Rats with Dee Jay member Newton on lead guitar, and newcomers Dave Gannon on drums, and Don Schreiner on guitar.
 Lee signed the band to the small St. Clair label, and produced their debut single, "Louie Louie" b/w "Hey Joe".
 The recordings were a contrast to their previous band's material as they were heavier and more punk oriented.
 Soon after their debut, Hocko returned to the group as lead vocalist, and bassist Paul Shalako was added.
 They would appear on the band's second release, "Psycho" b/w "Here, There, and Everywhere", again both covers.
 Gannon would not be involved in the group's further releases, but remained their live drummer.
 Hocko's vocals on "Psycho" was an example of scream-singing.
 The band produced several more singles on the same label which sold well in Pittsburgh, and they performed in Lee's dance clubs with revolving lineups.
 Despite their local popularity, the band suffered from personal disagreements, limited single distribution, and a lack of original material.
 Lee prevented the band from writing much of their own compositions, which caused disputes between Lee and Newton on what type of material to write.
-Newton left the band in 1967 and was replaced by Joey Guido.
+Newton left the band in early 1967 and was replaced by Joe Guido.
+According to the liner notes for a compilation album released in 2003, “By all accounts, Joe Guido played guitar and/or bass on several Swamp Rats recordings prior to becoming a full-time member”.
+“According to Hocko, when the band deemed Shalako’s relatively inexperienced bass work inadequate, band friend Joe Guido would re-record the parts, sometimes even adding an extra guitar track while he was at it”.
 Lee was replaced by Nick Cenci who had the band signed to Co & Ce. for their final single, "In the Midnight Hour".
 When Guido fled to Canada to escape the draft, the band performed two final gigs with Nicholson returning to the band, before disbanding in mid-1967.

 In 1979, following a returning interest in garage rock, the band's material was released on a compilation album titled Disco Sucks!, on the Keystone label.
 The album consisted of singles by the group, two tracks from 1972 reunion demos, work from Hocko's band, Galactus, and an outtake.
 The album was poorly circulated, however, and did not receive as much attention as expected.
-A bootleg follow-up was released in 2003 on the Get Hip label called Disco Still Sucks!.
+In 2003 Hocko released a compilation album on CD and vinyl LP on the Get Hip label, “Disco Still Sucks!”, with a change in billing which featured the band’s name as “Bob Hocko And The Swamp Rats”.
 It included all of the band's singles except "Two Tymes Too" and "Mr. Sad", along with more outtakes, and original material by Hocko.
 In 2007, their song "I'm Going Home" would be sampled by the band Black Lips for their song "Veni Vidi Vici" on their album Good Bad Not Evil.